ably/ably-ui/README.md

   - component directory (TitleCase)
     - `component.js` - this is the entry file for a component and is the only required file
     - `components.css` - additional CSS
-    - for ruby components, you need `component.rb` and `component.html.erb`
     - for react, `components.jsx`

 For example: